Dostarlimab

 Immunogenicity

-Anti-drug antibodies (ADA) were tested in 315 patients who received dostarlimab and the incidence of dostarlimab treatment-emergent ADAs was 2.5%.
+In the GARNET study, anti-drug antibodies (ADA) were tested in 315 patients who received dostarlimab and the incidence of dostarlimab treatment-emergent ADAs was 2.5%.
 Neutralising antibodies were detected in 1.3% of patients.
-In the patients who developed anti-dostarlimab antibodies, there was no evidence of altered efficacy or safety of dostarlimab.
+Co-administration with carboplatin and paclitaxel did not affect dostarlimab immunogenicity.
+In the RUBY study, of the 225 patients who were treated with dostarlimab in combination with carboplatin and paclitaxel and evaluable for the presence of ADAs, there was no incidence of dostarlimab treatment-emergent ADA or treatment‑emergent neutralising antibodies.

 Elderly population